ietf-wg-acme/acme/draft-ietf-acme-acme.md

 1. Compute SAN A and SAN B in the same way as the client.
 2. Open a TLS connection to the domain name being validated, presenting SAN A in the SNI field.
-This connection MUST be sent to TCP port 443 on the server.
+This connection MUST be sent to TCP port 443 on the TLS server.
 In the ClientHello initiating the TLS handshake, the server MUST include a server\_name extension (i.e., SNI) containing SAN A. The server SHOULD ensure that it does not reveal SAN B in any way when making the TLS